 When you visit Dusit Garden as part of your Bangkok city tour, make it a point to visit these museums as well.

-Here is a list of these museums in Dusit Garden and what’s displayed inside.
+Here is a list of these Royal Residential Halls in Dusit Garden and what’s displayed inside.

 The first four buildings were the former homes of sisters of King Rama V. Each place displays a special aspect of Thai history and culture.

 · HRH Princess Arun-Wadi Residential Hall - royal photo collection by HM King Bhumipol during his visits to America and Europe.